 Students who enroll in the Legal Studies program at Dominican University will have the opportunity to enroll in a fast-paced and exciting program that allows students to narrow their interest and hone their studies on a particular concentration.
 Students may choose from criminal justice, disability advocacy, labor relations, law and social justice, paralegal studies, public administration, and sustainability studies.
 These concentrations will help set students up for success in their particular field of interest later in their careers.

-The program itself requires 120 credits to earn a Bachelor’s in Legal Studies.
+The Bachelor of Professional Studies (BPS) Legal Studies program requires 120 credits to earn a degree.
 Up to 90 credits may be transferred from an outside school.
-This degree is a perfect program for students who are working full time while still earning a degree.
-Most of the courses are offered in the evening, and classes are structured into an 8-week format.
-This shorter format provides accelerated learning opportunities so that students can begin an exciting career in legal studies.
+The BPS Legal Studies degree is ideal for busy students who are working full time.
+Online courses provide individualized attention (class sizes range from 4-14) and can be completed from anywhere.
+Classes are structured into an accelerated, 8-week format, so students can begin an exciting career in legal studies.

 - Application Requirements: Application, Application Fee, High School Transcripts, SAT or ACT Test Scores, Minimum 2.75 GPA, Essay